 Through continued infrastructure investment, the Ministry of Public Works will increase the stock of affordable housing throughout the country.

 Since the dismantling of the Economic Empowerment Zones Agency in 2014, there has been a noticeable absence of a dedicated body solely focused on driving economic regeneration in Northeast Hamilton.
-As such, the authority will be a public body established under the Bermuda Economic Development Corporation whose sole remit will be to facilitate the economic, physical, and social development of the Northeast Hamilton Economic Empowerment Zone (NEHEEZ).
+As such, dedicated resources will be assigned by the Bermuda Economic Development Corporation, whose remit is to facilitate the economic, physical, and social development of the Northeast Hamilton Economic Empowerment Zone (NEHEEZ).

 Green Energy Fund